gasp-xyz/mangata-blog/blog/_posts/2022-01-21-the-mangata-playbook-part-1.markdown

     - Strong Tokenomics
     - Strong Network

-Let’s begin with something obvious: No one needs a new DEX... **IF** it does not add any value to DeFi.
+Let’s begin with something obvious: No one needs a new DEX... **If** it does not add any value to DeFi.
 There are already enough DEXes.
 Forking the same codebase with the same roadmap and the same marketing tactics that we already have seen dozens of times?
 No. That’s not the way to go!
 Instead, we do what needs to be done and add value.

 So where do we add value?
 By fixing the biggest issue in DeFi, the holy grail: **Capital Efficiency**.
 Paying less to get more.
 We believe the endgame of DeFi will be decided on this metric.